 11 November – 10 December

 The house is located 3.5km from Caherdaniel (off the N70, the Ring of Kerry).

 There is parking for both cars and coaches on site.

-The tearoom is open from Easter weekend until the end of September.
+The tearoom is open from March until November.
 Dog-walking is permitted, but dogs must be kept on a lead in public areas.

 There is designated special needs parking available in Derrynane, and the house and gardens have level access.
 There is a lift present in Derrynane House, and an induction loop system at reception.